BobNowadly/TfsBuildResultPublisher/README.md

       --buildController=VALUE      The name of the build controller to use when creating the build definition (default, first controller)
       --publishTestRun             Creates a test run in Test Manager (requires tcm.exe installed) --fixTestIds                 If the .trx file comes from VSTest.Console.exe, the testId's will not be recognised by Test Runs (for associated automation)
+      --tryAllSuites               If true then the testSuiteId is ignored and tcm is used to query TFS for all suites in the project.
+Then tries to publish the same trx file for all test suites
       --testSuiteId=VALUE          The Test Suite to publish the results of the test run to [tcm /suiteId] --testConfigid=VALUE         The Test Configuration to publish the results of the test run to [tcm /configId] --testRunTitle=VALUE         The title of the test run [tcm /title]